Indios Verdes metro station

 Indios Verdes metro station (Note: Estación del Metro Indios Verdes.
 Spanish pronunciation: /es/.
-The name of the station literally means "Green Indians" in Spanish.) is a station of the Mexico City Metro along Avenida de los Insurgentes, in Gustavo A. Madero, Mexico City.
-It is an at-grade station with two island platforms serving as the northern terminus of Line 3 (the Olive Line).
-It is followed by Deportivo 18 de Marzo metro station.
-Indios Verdes metro station was inaugurated on 1 December 1979 providing southward service toward Hospital General metro station.
+The name of the station literally means "Green Indians" in Spanish.) is a station of the Mexico City Metro in the city's borough of Gustavo A. Madero.
+Found along Avenida de los Insurgentes, it is an at-grade station with two island platforms serving as the northern terminus of Line 3 (Olive Line), followed by Deportivo 18 de Marzo metro station.
+Indios Verdes metro station was inaugurated on 1 December 1979, providing service south toward Hospital General metro station.

-The station services the colonias (neighborhoods) of Residencial Zacatenco and Santa Isabel Tola.
+The area surrounding Indios Verdes metro station is a key point in northern Mexico City, connecting the city with the neighboring State of Mexico and serving more than one million people daily.
+The metro station services the colonias (neighborhoods) of Residencial Zacatenco and Santa Isabel Tola.
 The station and surrounding area are named after the verdigris statues of Itzcoatl and Ahuitzotl, both Aztec rulers.
-Located in the nearby Parque Mestizaje, these statues are collectively known as the Monumento a los Indios Verdes, and their silhouettes are depicted in the pictogram.
+Located in the nearby Parque Mestizaje, these statues are collectively known as the Monumento a los Indios Verdes, and their silhouettes are depicted in the station's pictogram.

-The station facilities are accessible to people with disabilities featuring tactile pavings and braille signage plates.
-Outside, there is a transportation hub serving multiple bus routes.
-The station is commonly ranked among the busiest in the system.
-In 2019, it recorded an average daily ridership of 107,376 passengers, making it the third-busiest station overall and the busiest on its line.
+The facilities offer accessibility for people with disabilities, including elevators, tactile paving, and braille signage plates.
+Outside, there is a transportation hub serving multiple local and intercity bus routes.
+Indios Verdes metro station is consistently among the busiest stations in the Mexico City Metro.
+In 2025, it recorded an average daily ridership of 88,199 passenger entries, making it the system's third-busiest station.

+Indios Verdes metro station has several street vendors operating in the station hub, and the area often floods during the rainy season.
+Other minor incidents related to the track infrastructure have been reported at the station.